Table of contents

 - Dissolution

-Typically required for 501(c)(3) organizations, bylaw policies can vary from state to state, so be sure to check with the attorney general or Secretary of State within your home state.
+Bylaws are typically required for 501(c)(3) organizations and policies can vary from state to state—so be sure to check with the attorney general or Secretary of State within your home state.

 🤑 Money-saving tip: Don't think you can afford an attorney?
 Think again.
 Many states have a mandatory pro bono requirement under their state bar association.
-Reach out to firms in your community to see if an attorney can offer legal advice on a pro bono basis thanks to state requirements—ideally one who’s well-versed in federal and state tax laws for charitable organizations!
+Reach out to firms in your community to see if an attorney can offer legal advice on a pro bono basis—ideally one that’s well-versed in federal and state tax laws for charitable organizations.

 Step 5.
 Register with your state 🙋